openconfig/featureprofiles/CONTRIBUTING.md

 ## IP Addresses Assignment

 > **Warning:** Though we are trying to use RFC defined non-globally routable
-> space, there might be tests that are still using public routable ranges.
-Users
+> space in the test, there might be tests (e.g. scaling tests) that are still
-> who runs the tests owns the responsibility of not letting test traffic leaked
+> using public routable ranges.
+Users who run the tests own the responsibility
-> to the internet.
+> of not leaking test traffic to internet.

 ### IPv4